canvon/cvnsnapper-replicate/README.md

 don't trust the script to protect your target host/server from any attacks possible via crafted send streams, or to actually lock down the pubkey to quasi-append only btrfs replication access as intended, yet (or ever?) ...

+To actually use the `replicate-receive` back-end, on the source host, run:
+(It should figure out the last snapshot via the bi-directional message protocol.)

+    # cd /srv/PATH/TO/SOURCE/.snapshots
+    # cvnsnapper replicate-send --remote=HOST /srv/PATH/ON/REMOTE/HOST [LAST_SNAPSHOT_NUMBER]

+Note that replication is idempotent (by accident), so should just succeed without sending any snapshots if there are no newer ones.

 ## Import